dickoa/AhmadouMisc/README.md

 # AhmadouMisc

-* Bunch of functions I like to use
+* Bunch of functions I like to use in R